dzlab/dzlab.github.io/_posts/2023-04-25-elastic-cybersecurity.md

 <img alt="Illustration of laptop with code coming out of the screen and cloud overlaying it." src="https://techcrunch.com/wp-content/uploads/2023/06/GettyImages-1205513619.jpg?w=730&amp;crop=1">
 <br/>

-Elasticsearch core capabilities are indexing and retrieving of textual data, which makes it a solid foundation for many use cases that involves searching for answers.
+Elastic Stack at its core relies on Elasticsearch, Kibana and a variety of data ingestion tools.
+Elasticsearch with its capabilities for indexing and retrieving of textual data, and Kibana for analytics and visualization of data stored in Elasticsearch indices.
+Furthermore, Kibana is very intuitive, making it very easy to perform advanced data analysis and visualize of data in a variety of charts, tables, and maps.

 In the context of cybersecurity, and thanks to Elasticsearch performance and extensibility, analysts can apply it to protect their organizations.
 Some example of those applications are:

 - **Log analysis:** Elasticsearch can be used to store and search through large amounts of log data from different sources, such as network devices, servers, and applications.
 This can help identify anomalies, detect attacks, and analyze patterns that could indicate potential threats.
 - **Security incident response:** When responding to security incidents, such as breaches or malware outbreaks, Elasticsearch can be used to quickly search through logs and other relevant data to gather evidence and track down the source of the attack.